 ABODE on the Rock festival was first hosted in 2018.
 Since then, locals and tourists alike have joined the party each summer.
 The lineup of ABODE includes international DJs and artists from all over the world.
-The 2021 lineup includes Jamie Jones, Richy Ahmed, Skream and Andrea Oliva.
+The 2023 lineup included Jamie Jones, Richy Ahmed, Will Taylor and many more.

 Enjoy the Gozo sun and explore different parts of the island.
 Expect beach fun, boat parties and historical venues like La Grotta & The Cave.

 ABODE on the Rock 2023: 15th-19th of June